KDBC-TV: Analog-to-digital conversion

-KDBC-TV shut down its analog signal, over VHF channel 4, on June 2, 2009 (ten days before most full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate on June 12).
+KDBC-TV shut down its analog signal, over VHF channel 4, on June 2, 2009.
+The early shutoff was due to a blown tube in the analog transmitter which was deemed too expensive to replace in the final days of analog operations.
+The early shutdown also allowed moving the digital antenna from the side to the top of the tower.
 The station's digital signal remained on its pre-transition UHF channel 18, using virtual channel 4.